 Moving goods from Rest of World excluding the European Union to Northern Ireland

-When moving goods from the Rest of World excluding the European Union (defined as anywhere outside of Great Britain and the European Union), you must use the Full Frontier Declaration route.
-The TSS Full Frontier Declaration supports movements made via air or via maritime into inventory-linked locations in Northern Ireland.
+When moving goods from the Rest of World excluding the European Union (anywhere outside of Great Britain and the European Union), you must use the Full Frontier Declaration option when using the TSS Portal to submit your customs declaration.

 Step-by-step guidance